 Galexia

-DBCDE - Department of Broadband, Communications and the Digital Economy (formerly DCITA)
+DBCDE - Australian Government Department of Broadband, Communications and the Digital Economy (formerly DCITA)

 Related Galexia services and solutions

-After a competitive tender process, Galexia has been chosen to assist DBCDE (formerly DCITA) in the development of a spam legislation, enforcement and co-operation regime.
+After a competitive tender process, Galexia was chosen to assist DBCDE in the development of a spam legislation, enforcement and co-operation regime.
 This project, funded in part by AusAID’s Pacific Governance Support Program (PGSP), will be applied across the island states of Niue, Samoa and Vanuatu.

-As part of the project, Galexia will have a central role in developing a package of anti-spam policy and legislation, specifically tailored for the participating Pacific Island countries, modelled on Australia’s Spam Act 2003.
-Galexia’s role will continue through to developing a local enforcement capability, as well as participating in an international network of enforcing agencies.
+As part of the project, Galexia had a central role in developing a package of anti-spam policy and legislation, specifically tailored for the participating Pacific Island countries, modelled on Australia’s Spam Act 2003.
+Galexia’s role continued through to developing a local enforcement capability, as well as participating in an international network of enforcing agencies.

 DBCDE - Malaysia-Australia E-Commerce Legal Infrastructure Analysis project (2006)